 Overlooking this square is one of the not to miss attractions of Sopot.
 Climb the Sopot Lighthouse and view the city and sea sprawling across the Polish coastline.
 After you return to ground level, all it takes is a hop, skip, and jump, and you’re on Sopot beach.

 The golden sand stretches as far as the eye can see.
 And when you’re ready for a refreshing dip, plunge yourself into the cold waters of the Baltic Sea.

 Although there is a great nightlife scene here, it cannot compare to the bustling city of Gdansk.
 A train journey from Sopot to Gdansk takes just 12 minutes.
-It is also worth noting that there’s a nightly bus service that goes to and from Gdansk.
+It’s also worth noting that a nightly bus service goes to and from Gdansk.

-Sopot is a city popular with Polish nationals in the Summer months but remains to be discovered by foreign tourists.
-This is a fun, exciting, and budget friendly city that provides a new alternative to the Summer holidays that we know.
-For more information on Sopot, you can click on the link down below.
+Sopot is a city popular with Polish nationals in the summer but remains to be discovered by foreign tourists.
+This is a fun, exciting, and budget-friendly city that provides a new alternative to the Summer holidays that we know.
+For more information on Sopot, click on the link below.